Gregory M. Doll, MDiv

 phone: 203.636-0080 x594

-The second client focus for Greg will be walking with people through difficult transitions and challenges.
+The second client focus for Greg is walking with people through difficult transitions and challenges.
 “Over the years I have spoken to a lot of people who were carrying outrageously heavy emotional burdens.
 We were never designed to carry these things around by ourselves.
 We are simply not built for it.”